The GIS.XL add-in provides features and functions for work with spatial data

 directly inside the Excel environment.
 Add-in includes a standard interface,

-add-in you can combine Excel tabular data and spatial (map) data in layers.
+and spatial (map) data in layers.

 GIS interface includes Map and Legend Panel.
 Into the map you can

 import spatial data from ESRI ShapeFiles.
 Using functions in the

 legend context menu you can edit visual properties of individual layers from the Map Panel

 Function Create Layer allows you to create map layer from data in Excel

 table.
 Your data can create map layer in the form of points, lines and

 various types of polygons (convex hull, Delaunay polygons, rectangles,